Four Films That Perfectly Capture the Essence of Alfred Hitchcock

 Hitchcock

-Given that the Master of Suspense was born on August 13th, I thought this would be a fitting time to look back on his legacy and spotlight a handful of films (from other directors) that captured the style and essence of his work and earned the distinction of being called Hitchcockian.
+Given the Master of Suspense was born on August 13th, I thought this a fitting time to look back on his legacy and spotlight a handful of films that have captured the style and essence of his work and earned the distinction of being called Hitchcockian.

 But first, what exactly does Hitchcockian mean?
-To most people, it references a film that creates tension and suspense in a manner similar to the iconic director’s body of work.
-More specifically, Hitchcockian can refer to a filmmaker crafting tension in such a way that the audience begins to feel as if they are part of the film and watching voyeuristically.
+To most, the distinction applies to films that creates tension and suspense in a manner similar to the iconic director.
+More specifically, Hitchcockian might refer to a filmmaker crafting unease to the point that the audience feels alike a part of the film and watching voyeuristically.
 The Master of Suspense would commonly build tension by way of unforeseen narrative twists; and by introducing characters whose true intentions are unclear until a pivotal moment in time.

 Body Double

 I could have chosen any number of Brian De Palma films for this list.
-But I think Body Double is a pretty stellar pick.
-For one, it riffs on Hitchcock in a number of ways.
+But I chose Body Double because it’s a personal favorite that riffs on Hitchcock in a number of ways.
 We have the voyeuristic neighbor observing the commission of a crime as it unfolds as we see in Rear Window.
 Additionally, the storyline has several narrative parallels to Vertigo.
-But I won’t go any further to avoid potential spoilers for anyone that has yet to see both films.
-Moreover, the film is framed in such a way that the viewer is likely to feel as if they are watching the proceedings from a voyeuristic vantage point.
-It’s almost as if they are a fly on the wall, rather than an audience member.
+But I won’t go any further to avoid potential spoilers for anyone that has yet to see either picture.
+The film is framed in such a way that the viewer feels as if they right there with Jake Scully as he unravels the mystery.
+It’s almost as if we are a fly on the wall, rather than an audience member.
 Not to mention, De Palma layers his narrative with masterfully-crafted tension that would surely have made Hitchcock proud.

 For all of the aforementioned reasons, I cringe when I hear someone write off De Palma as a hack or imposter.
 He is one of the great cinematic voices of his era.
 And his work on Body Double is nothing short of legendary.
 He isn’t plagiarizing Hitchcock.
 And he isn’t trying to pass the iconic director’s themes and ideas off as his own.
 De Palms is simply paying tribute to those by whom he was inspired.